Tejaswireddyallam/GDPFall2024-Group2/README.md

 09/16/2024 - <br>

 Worked on creation of use cases(Iteration 1) and prototype wiki pages.
 Analysed topics in use cases and draft few use cases

+Analyzed use cases related to user registration and prescription management, ensuring efficient and secure processes.